Farah Nazeer

 Chief Executive Officer, Women’s Aid

-Hear from senior decision-makers sharing emerging good practice on commissioning, workforce capability, partnership working and the practical challenges of delivering the four pillars of the strategy at scale.
+Attend to hear more about the four core pillars of the Government’s VAWG strategy: prioritising prevention, pursuing perpetrators, protecting victims, and strengthening accountability.
+Hear from senior decision-makers who will share emerging good practice in local commissioning, service planning, partnership working, and overcoming the practical challenges of delivering the four pillars of the strategy at scale.

 Interested in sponsoring this event?
 Click here for sponsorship opportunities.